cdsalmons/arya/README.md

 Arya is a minimalist PHP web SAPI framework providing URI routing, dependency injection and middleware hooks.
-The framework leverages HTTP protocol adherence and S.O.L.I.D design principles to maximize flexibility while maintaining the simplicity and performance.
+The framework leverages HTTP protocol adherence and S.O.L.I.D design principles to maximize flexibility while maintaining simplicity and performance.

 > **WARNING:** Arya is still under development and there is very little unit-testing present at
 > the moment.
 Use at your own risk.